Table of Contents

 Section 4—Unexcused Absences.

-Any member of a Standing or Special Committee or Assembly Committee who shall be absent without having been excused by the Chairperson at three consecutive meetings of such Committee or Subcommittee to which he/she may have been assigned, or combination of both, shall be deemed to have resigned and the vacancy thereby created shall be filled in the same manner as it was made, for the unexpired term.
+Any member of a Standing or Special Committee or Assembly Committee who shall be absent without having been excused by the Chair at three consecutive meetings of such Committee or Subcommittee to which he/she may have been assigned, or combination of both, shall be deemed to have resigned and the vacancy thereby created shall be filled in the same manner as it was made, for the unexpired term.
 Minutes of all Committees and Subcommittees meetings shall be kept, indicating those present, those excused and those absent without excuse.
 Such minutes shall be forwarded to the principal office of the State Bar of Michigan within 20 days following the meeting.

-It shall be the duty of each Committee Chairperson to personally represent his/her Committee at general membership meetings of the State Bar of Michigan or the Board of Commissioners, as provided by resolution of the Board of Commissioners, unless excused by the President for cause.
+It shall be the duty of each Committee Chair to personally represent his/her Committee at general membership meetings of the State Bar of Michigan or the Board of Commissioners, as provided by resolution of the Board of Commissioners, unless excused by the President for cause.

 A majority of the members of any Standing or Special Committee shall constitute a quorum for the transaction of its business.